fun-with-serverless/building-serverless-using-iac/docs/cdk/hello-cdk.md

 The Events property states that an API Gateway endpoint should be linked to this function at the specified path (/hello) with the given method (get).
 Again, it doesn't detail how to set up the API Gateway, how to link it to the Lambda function, or any other procedural steps.

-On the other hand Imperative IaC defines the specific steps and commands that must be executed to achieve a desired infrastructure state.
+On the other hand CDK is **Imperative IaC**.
+Imperative IaC defines the specific steps and commands that must be executed to achieve a desired infrastructure state.
 Instead of merely describing the desired end state, it provides a sequence of actions to be taken to create or modify the infrastructure.

 Let's represent this with a pseudo-code that mirrors the process of setting up the resources mentioned in the declarative AWS SAM example:
 ```javascript